coder-hxl/x-crawl/README.md

 myXCrawl.startPolling({ d: 1 }, () => {
   // Call crawlPage API to crawl Page myXCrawl.crawlPage('https://www.youtube.com/').then((res) => {
-    const { jsdom } = res.data // By default, the JSDOM library is used to parse Page
+    const { browser, jsdom } = res // By default, the JSDOM library is used to parse Page

     // Get the cover image element of the Promoted Video const imgEls = jsdom.window.document.querySelectorAll(